Last updated on June 12th, 2023 at 01:26 pm

 On the other hand, there is a condition called water intoxication, also known as water poisoning or dilutional hyponatremia.
 Essentially, if one drinks too much water, it causes a sudden imbalance between water and sodium (along with other ions).
 This leads to unconsciousness and even death.

-But again, there’s a point in between the amount of water in a few glasses and the amount of water to cause water poisoning – that is the toxic dose.
+But again, there’s a point between the amount of water in a few glasses and the amount of water to cause water poisoning – that is the toxic dose.
 Oh, wait, water is in vaccines!!!

 As I’ve said many times, the human organism is vigorous and powerful.
 We are not weaklings that have evolved to live in enclosed chambers with purified air, food, and water.
-We actually evolved with a robust and highly adaptive immune system and detoxification system that allows us to survive with a widely varied diet and environment.
+We evolved with a robust and highly adaptive immune system and detoxification system that allows us to survive with a widely varied diet and environment.

 Back to the dose makes the poison.
 One of the most important aspects of toxicity is that the size of the organism consuming the substance is critical.
 That’s why the toxic dose is almost always expressed as mg/kg weight (it also can be expressed in a volume amount for a liquid or gas per kg weight).
 So a fixed amount of a compound may be toxic to a 10 kg child, and safe for a 100 kg adult man because that adult can theoretically tolerate 10X more of the compound.